pyweekorg/docs/docs/packaging.rst

 .. caution::

-    Don't create a `Zip bomb`_, which creates many files in the directory where you unzip it.
+    Don’t create a `Zip bomb`_, which creates many files in the directory where you unzip it.